etoile/Etoile/README.md

 Jesse Ross, Eric Wasylishen,

-To know more about Étoilé:
+To learn more about Étoilé:
 <http://www.etoile-project.org>

 **WARNING**: As it stands now, Étoilé is more or less a development environment and not a desktop environment.
 We have no working theme since we are still in the process of migrating from our Camaelon theme engine to the new one bundled with GNUstep.
 User-oriented applications such as Melodie can fail to launch or behave correctly because their development have been put on hold.